HariSekhon/Jenkins/README.md

   stages {

     stage('Test'){
-      // call any function from this libary by its filename under vars/ ... without the .groovy extension
+      // call any function from this libary by its filename under vars/... without the .groovy extension
       //
-      // eg. printEnv() -> vars/printEnv.groovy
-      //
       // see each var/<function>.groovy file for any arguments
       //
+      // calls vars/printEnv.groovy
       printEnv()
     }